 Where did you come from and where are you going?
 What are your passions and strongly held beliefs?
 Define the person you are and how you got to that point.

-We all suffer at certain times.
-What are the moments that challenged you and molded you?
-Open your wounds and share them so that others can connect with you emotionally.
+We all suffer sometimes.
+What are the moments that challenged and molded you?
+Sharing your wounds enables others to connect with you emotionally.

 Your legacy is the footprint you made in the world.
 Display and explain the passion that led you to successful outcomes.
-What are the things you love the most?
+What do you love the most?
 What makes your heart race and your temperature rise?

 We learn through experience.
-With that experience we gain solutions.
+And with experience, we gain expertise.
 What solutions have you discovered?
-Where does your expertise lie?
-In what areas are you “the man?”
+In what does your expertise lie?
+Where in life are you “the man?”

 What is your “message” to the world?
-Your philosophies and wisdom gained?
+What are your philosophies and wisdom gained?
 Define a central message you most wish to convey and run it continuously throughout your story.

 Keep your story on point.
 Keep it simple and keep it direct.
 Always be honest and sincere.
 Your life is interesting enough.
 No need for embellishment.

 No successful life is accomplished alone.
-Give credit and explanation to those in your life who have helped you in your journey.
-Tell about those who influenced you and lifted you up to the heights you have reached.
+Give credit to the people in your life who have helped you on your journey.
+Tell stories about the people who influenced you and lifted you up to the heights you have reached.

-Do not be afraid to share your failures and shortcomings.
-These are as important as any great success.
+Do not be afraid to share your failures and shortcomings—especially how they helped you grow.
+These are as important as any great successes.
 No man is perfect and no life is perfect.
 Describe in humorous detail your many faults.